Treaties & Conventions

 UN Convention on Biological Diversity

-The Convention on Biological Diversity (CBD) to protect the global diversity of ecosystems, species and genes was signed in Rio in 1992.
-The convention has three objectives: conservation of biodiversity, the sustainable use of biodiversity and the sharing of benefits from the use of genetic resources.
-Currently, 193 countries and the EU have signed this agreement.
-Each country has to designate a national focal point to promote the implementation of the Convention on Biodiversity.
+The Convention on Biological Diversity (CBD) was opened for signature in 1992 in Rio de Janeiro, aiming to protect global diversity of ecosystems, species and genes.
+The convention has three aims: the preservation of biodiversity, its sustainable exploitation and the equitable distribution of the benefits of the world’s genetic resources.
+So far, the Convention has been signed by 193 countries as well as the EU.
+Each country must designate a Focal Point to stimulate the implementation of the Convention.

 Would you like more information?
 Please do not hesitate to contact the National Focal Point for Biodiversity.